 Welcome to Casks and Quivers!
-I started this site/blog to discuss issues associated with two of my favorite activities: Brewing and Archery (and Thrown Weapons).
+I started this site/blog to discuss issues associated with two of my favorite activities: Brewing and Archery.
 As a member of the Society for Creative Anachronism, I have interest in how these activities occurred in the Middle Ages as well as in more modern times.
 I am particularly interested in finding modern scientific support for Medieval practices.
-Recently, I have developed an interest in researching the history of the WWII destroyer, USS Patterson, and U.S. submarine war patrol reports.
-If you would like to know more about me “mundanely” and my SCA persona click on the about tab in the menu or visit my homepage.
+Recently, I developed an interest in researching the history of the WWII destroyer, USS Patterson, U.S. submarine war patrol reports, and poetry written in January 1 deck logs of ships during WWII.
+If you would like to know more about me “mundanely” and my SCA persona click on the about tab in the menu.
 If you have any questions, feel free to email me or use this contact form.